Wondering how to send money to Vanuatu from the US? Here’s the info you need.

 - Flexible transfer options.
 Ask whether you can schedule payments ahead of time or protect your transfer against market fluctuations with a limit order or forward contract.

 - Bank transfers.
-Many major U.S. banks can safely wire your funds to countries around the world.
+Many major US banks can safely wire your funds to countries around the world.
 Banks rely on existing links between banks and banking systems worldwide.
-However, a downside is the frustratingly high fees and weaker exchange rates you’ll receive by going through your bank.
+However, there will be higher fees and weaker exchange rates versus what you’ll receive by going through your bank.

 - Online money transfer services.
 These specialists offer more affordable transfers than banks do, allowing you to quickly and easily manage your transactions from home.
 With competitive exchange rates and lower fees, you can send funds from your bank account.
 Many also allow you to pay with a credit or debit card.